9 Common Causes of Poor Guitar Intonation

 A worn down or improperly positioned nut can cause bad intonation.
 A worn-down nut will need replacement, and a nut set too high should be filed down in order to lower the string action.

 Each fret represents a half step on the chromatic scale and is positioned based on mathematical calculations.
-If they’re not positioned properly, then you’ll need to re-fret the board.
+Check to see if you’ll need to re-fret the board.

 Further Reading: Mattias Eklundh’s True Temperament Guitar